 \subsection{The frontier detection algorithm}

-There are two kinds of events which occur during SLAM execution which are of interest for frontier detection: a submap update event, where a scan is inserted into the active submaps; and a pose graph optimization event which also occurs periodically, but less often. \autoref{alg:handle_submap_update} describes handling of submap update events, while \autoref{alg:handle_optimization_update} describes handling of pose graph optimization events.
+There are two kinds of events which occur during SLAM execution which are of interest for frontier detection: a submap update event, where a scan is inserted into the active submaps; and a pose graph optimization event which also occurs periodically, but less often.